Singular-Bean/Caching_Projects/README.md

 losing all their games, and teams below the selected team winning all their games.
 To make up for any differences in goal difference making an effect, the simulation makes winning teams win by the largest winning margin in premier league history (9–0).
-For matches between teams which are either both above or both below the selected team, it simulates every possible outcome, and then finds the maximum finishing position.
+For matches between teams which are either both above or both below the selected team, it simulates every possible outcome and then finds the maximum finishing position.
 This whole process is then repeated to find the lowest possible finishing position, but the other way round.